-To do this, each participant rolls d6 according to their quickness value.
-The rule of exploding dice also applies here.
-The results of the dice are added together.
+To do this, each participant rolls on a D6, and adds the Quickness value.
+The rule of Exploding Dice also applies here.
 The participant with the highest result starts the fight, all others follow in the order of their results.